ExtremePro11299/PS2BAT-Interface/README.md

 ### 5) Unblocking converter
 Type `unblock` on the main menu and it will now work with the RemoteSigned execution policy.
+> This feature does not work on Windows 7 and older.

 ### 6) Converting
 Type `convert` on the main menu and it will convert the target Powershell script into a batch file.